Make more informed purchasing choices. Our comprehensive guide will assist you in choosing the best Hyundai Tucson model year for yourself.

 Best & Worst Years for Hyundai Tucson 2nd Generation (2010-2015)

-The second-generation Hyundai Tucson (marketed as Hyundai ix35 in several markets) made its debut in 2010, marking a significant leap forward in terms of style, performance, and features.
+The second-generation Hyundai Tucson (marketed as Hyundai ix35 in several markets) made its debut in 2010, marking a significant leap forward in terms of style, performance, and characteristics.

-These models implemented Hyundai’s ‘Fluidic Sculpture’ design language, giving the Tucson a sleeker and more aerodynamic look.
+These models implemented Hyundai’s ‘Fluidic Sculpture’ design language, giving the Tucson a sleeker and more streamlined look.

 The Best Years: 2010, 2011